 You as the driver must carry proof of financial liability coverage, as required by MyRIDI or your state whichever is the highest amounts required at all times during which the driver uses a motor vehicle in connection with the use of a transportation network company’s digital network.
 In the event of an accident, the driver shall provide proof of financial liability coverage to any directly interested party or insurer, and to any investigating police officer, upon request.
 Upon such a request, the driver shall also disclose to any directly interested party or insurer, and to any investigating police officer, whether the driver was logged on to a company’s digital network or was providing a prearranged ride at the time of the accident.

-MyRIDI does have insurance that will help protects drivers while they are transporting passengers or for any other reason.
+MyRIDI do not have insurance that will help protects drivers while they are transporting passengers or for any other reason.
 It is the driver’s responsibility to obtain at a minimum the $1 hundred and fifty thousand in liability coverage through their own insurance company and provide proof before they will be approved to use MyRIDI’s app/platform for business.

 However, you should know about the “coverage gap” that can occur when you are going to pick up a passenger.
 In this moment, your personal insurance must cover you since you are driving for business purposes.
 MyRIDI will not cover you this is your responsibility, to protect yourself in these situations, we recommend getting rideshare coverage.
 It is an affordable add-on for many insurance policies.
 You can learn more about it in our guide coming soon.

 Mobile device is crucial to making the MyRIDI service work at all.
 They are what allow drivers and passengers to connect across cities and in a variety of weather conditions, all at the touch of a button.
 It is crucial that you have a mobile device that works and meets the following requirements: